Published: October 17th, 2017 | Last updated: March 8th, 2018

 - Spouse Rider – The Spouse Rider provides level term life insurance on the spouse of the insured.
 This rider can be converted over to its whole life insurance policy at certain times or when the insured’s spouse reaches a certain age.

 Nationwide’s permanent life insurance policy options include whole life, universal life, and variable life.
 Whole life is the most common type of permanent life insurance that is available in the market.
 With this type of policy, the amount of the premium payment will stay the same throughout the lifetime of the plan, and the amount of the death benefit will not increase.
-Also, provided that the premium is paid, the policy cannot be canceled for any reason.

 Nationwide offers the Nationwide YourLife WL whole life insurance policy.
 There are two premium payment options for this plan.
 These include the following: